Ayaan-P/asim.ai/README.md

 # Asimbot: WhatsApp Text Generation Model

 This project aims to create a text generation model fine-tuned on WhatsApp chat data to mimic a specific individual's (Asim's) texting style.
+DISCLAIMER: There may be some offensive outputs given the input data being unfiltered group chats.
+Neither Asim or I are responsible for the example outputs generated.
+The dataset used for the RL step is included.
+This includes around ~1000 example prompts with 3 outputs each.
+Along with the Gemini Flash ranking of each output.

 ## Project Journey: Fine-Tuning a Model on a Friend’s Chat Style